+Cost-Effectiveness and DOE Contract Restrictions

+If the final cost of a measure makes it no longer cost-effective, the additional costs of that measure may NOT be charged to a DOE contract.

-Production
+5.77.3 Production

-Subgrantees must complete homes within six months of the date the home was audited.
-If the work cannot be completed within six months of the energy audit, the home must be re-audited before proceeding.
+Subgrantees must complete homes within six months of the date of the energy audit (the day the home was audited).
+If the work cannot be completed begin within six months of the energy audit, the home must be re-audited before proceeding.
+If a home does not require a re-audit but is open longer than six months, the subgrantee must document the reason(s) why.
 Subgrantees must also ensure they do not audit more homes than they can reasonably weatherize in a year.

-Quality of Work
+5.77.4 Quality of Work